LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

    Name the log file with the exact file name:
    "log.txt" and make it a plain text file.
    You can create it in a program editor or in a fancy document editor.
-   If you use a fancy document editor, be sure to save it an a plain text file, usually indicated by the ".txt" suffix.
+   If you use a fancy document editor, be sure to a "Save As..." dialog, and select the file format "plain text", usually indicated by the ".txt" suffix.
+   It does not work to save a file in the default word processor format, and then just change its name (but not its format) in the file system.